ModernizationDigital/playbook-3/_playbook/choose-your-approach.md

 - - -

-The link below will take you to an observability tool developed by one team.
-This powerful, and easy to use online tool will facilitate a complex analysis of your app to help determine your migration options.
+The diagram above is childs' play compared to the details we need.
+The link below will take you to an observability tool developed by one team. this powerful, and easy to use online tool will facilitate a complex analysis of your app to help determine your migration options.
 [Need to know what this tool does specifically] [Link to Observability tool]

 A Modernization evaluation will help you determine the modernization readiness of your applications.
 You will be assessing the business, functional, technical, and financial significance  of you application to:
 <br> - Evaluate your application portfolio